-"Ridley needs to come clean about how much money he's making; his climate scepticism is all part of this business model.
-We're staying here for as long as possible and if we get arrested it's all in the cause", Guy said.
+"Ridley needs to come clean about how much money he's making; his climate skepticism is all part of this business model.
+We're staying here for as long as possible and if we get arrested it's all in the cause," Guy said.

 Pretty soon the mine's security guards were on the scene trying to work out what had happened and what they could do to stop the disruption.

 Lee Vanderwell, a 60-year-old welder turned miner, expressed what many of the onlooking miners seemed to be thinking.
 "Everyone's entitled to their opinion," he said, "but we're entitled to earn a living.
 If there were an alternative [to burning coal], I'd be all for it, but nuclear is not an alternative."

 After a while, the mine workers asked me to leave and offered me a lift the the mine's main entrance, where, it turned out, activists had blockaded the road.
 They had locked themselves together with concrete filled drainage pipes and were holding a banner across the road.